maximevaillancourt/trace/README.md

     npm run start
     ```

     A browser window should then open automatically at `http://localhost:3000` (or whatever port you set manually).
-It might say in the browser window "Waiting for Web3..."
-If it does, see steps 5-6.
+If you see the Trace home page, you're ready to go.
+Otherwise, if the page is stuck on "Waiting for Web3...", proceed to steps 5 and 6.

-5. If you don't already have Metamask, get it (https://metamask.io/).
-In Metamask, Import Account (click on the button with the person and arrows in a circle next to the hamburger), using Private Keys.
-Copy a private key from the output of the Truffle Develop and paste it into the Private Key in Metamask.
+5. Install the [MetaMask browser extension](https://metamask.io/).
+Once installed, click on the MetaMask icon, then use the "Import Account" feature to create an account from a private key.
+Copy the first private key from the first few lines of output of `truffle develop` and paste it into the "Private Key" field in Metamask.

-6. Then, connect to your private network.
-Click the network chooser (it will likely say "Main Ethereum Network" at the top), and choose Custom RPC.
-In there, enter the URL in your truffle.js file (default in this repo is http://localhost:9545).
-Then click Save.
+6. Connect to your private network.
+Click the network chooser (it will likely say "Main Ethereum Network" at the top), and choose "Custom RPC".
+In there, enter the URL that matches the configuration in the `truffle.js` file (which should be `http://localhost:9545` by default), then click "Save".

-7. You should be up and running now!
+7. Refresh the page in your browser, and you should be good to go!

 ## Developing

-To change something in the "smart contracts" side of things, you need to compile your contracts every time you change something
+To change something in the "smart contracts" side of things, you need to compile your contracts every time you change them
 using the following command in the Truffle console:

 ```shell
 migrate --reset
 ```

-As for the React app, the Webpack server should refresh the app automatically when a change is detected.
+As for the React front-end, the Webpack server should refresh the page in your browser automatically when a change is detected.

 ### Building